sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### GetKnownContexts

-Gets an array of all available Glue42 contexts.
+Gets an array of all available Glue42 shared contexts.

 *Parameters:* None